Not a Plane in the Sky

 Good morning!

-Today we’re taking a look at records from Bonnie Raitt and The Field Mice
+Today we’re taking a quick look at records from 10,000 Maniacs and Michael Penn

 I’ve started doing some quick hits of each matchup and posting them directly to the page.
 Some will be longer, some won’t, and some might just be a handful of sentences.
 There’ll probably definitely be some typos.